 What is a mutual fund?

-Mutual funds pool the money of a number of investors together in order to invest in a variety of investment vehicles such as stocks, bonds and other types of investments.
+Mutual funds pool the money of a number of investors together in order to invest in a variety of investment vehicles such as stocks and bonds.
 These funds are run by professional money managers.

 There are mutual funds with a variety of investment styles and objectives.
 For example, some funds invest in domestic stocks and international stocks.
 Within these broad classifications, there are a number of investment styles or asset classes to choose from: